Gijs6/ckv/README.md

     - [x] Write *algemene informatie*
     - [x] Choose form for *tussenverslag* and for the general page content (-> just text (like blok 1) but more in the *flow* of the tussenverslag and in a nicer order)
     - [ ] Write (or create, depending on the form) the tussenverslag
-    - [ ] Add links to original pictures (for the assignments completed in the lesson)
 - [ ] Rewrite
     - [x] Rewrite *Blok 1*
     - [x] Rewrite *over mij*